mjarkk/dotfiles/vscode/README.md

 # VS code settings

+## 1 - Get the FiraCode font
+See https://github.com/tonsky/FiraCode for how to install.

-## 1 - Install extensions and themes
+## 2 - Install extensions and themes
 NOTE: this might take a while
 ```
 code \